lmcrean/lauriecrean_v3/public/ReadmeText/CrocodileKingdom.md

 <br>

-The Developer then tested a [walkthrough project of a memory game](https://github.com/code-sketch/memory-game), using event listeners, functions, loops, arrays, objects, and DOM manipulation.
+The Engineer then tested a [walkthrough project of a memory game](https://github.com/code-sketch/memory-game), using event listeners, functions, loops, arrays, objects, and DOM manipulation.

 [↑ Back to top](#Portfolio-Project-2-with-Javascript)